MATADERO MADRID CENTRE FOR CONTEMPORARY CREATION Architecture

 Architect: Arturo Franco

-Intermediae occupies an area of 2,700m2 divided into several spaces: two open-plan Naves, the terrarium, the Avant Garden and Estación Futuro (Future Station).
-The project explored the possibilities of rehabilitating the building despite the ruinous condition it was in and provided a new perspective on how to restore a historical heritage site in a way that reduces the need for intervention to the bare minimum.
-The basic concept behind the project was the search for balance between respect for the identity of the place itself and the addition of new elements needed to effectively transform it into a space destined to a new use.
-For this reason, the only industrial materials chosen were ones that could be used directly without practically any manipulation.
-The intervention won the Building Rehabilitation Award in the 21st edition of the Madrid City Council’s 2006 Urban Planning, Architecture and Public Works Awards, and in 2018 it received the COAM +10 Award.
+Arturo Franco and Fabrice van Teslaar, in collaboration with interior architect Diego Castellanos, are the authors of the refurbishment of 2,700 m2 of floor space intended for different uses.
+As the building was in a state of ruin when they found it, the architectural project explored the possibilities of rehabilitating it and in fact provided a new perspective on how to intervene in the historical heritage in a way that reduces any such intervention to the bare minimum.
+The basic concept of the project was the search for a balance between showing respect for the identity of the place itself and the incorporation of new elements capable of transforming its functionality.
+To this end, they decided to use industrial materials in their raw state or with only minimal modifications.
+The intervention won the Building Rehabilitation Award in the 21st edition of the Urban Planning, Architecture and Public Works Awards 2006 of the Madrid City Council and in 2018 it received the COAM +10 Award.

 Intermediae